-In the second suit, filed by Randall Whitney, representing himself, against MTC and other unnamed defendants, plaintiff has asserted, among other things, that: (i) SB 595 is unconstitutional, and (ii) that RM3 is a special tax which would require two-thirds voter approval.
-Mr. Whitney's petition seeks, among other things, a writ of mandate "ordering MTC to nullify the RM3 tax."
-MTC filed a motion for judgment on the pleadings for all of plaintiff's claims with the exception of one relating to a California Public Records Act request and, on June 11, 2019, the Court granted MTC's motion for judgment on the pleadings without leave to amend.
-The claim relating to the California Public Records Act request was subsequently dismissed by motion of the plaintiff on July 11, 2019, but judgment has not yet been entered with respect to such claim.
-The plaintiff, and his newly appointed attorney from the Howard Jarvis Taxpayers Foundation, have indicated that he intends to appeal the Court's ruling on the motion for judgment on the pleadings once judgment has been entered.
+In the second suit, filed by Randall Whitney, representing himself, against MTC and other unnamed defendants, the plaintiff asserted, among other things, that: (i) SB 595 is unconstitutional, and (ii) that RM3 is a special tax which would require two-thirds voter approval (the "MTC Litigation" and, together with the FAC, the "Challenges to SB 595 and RM3").
+Mr. Whitney's petition sought, among other things, a writ of mandate "ordering MTC to nullify the RM3 tax."
+MTC filed a motion for judgment on the pleadings for all of plaintiff's claims with the exception of one relating to a California Public Records Act request and, on June 11, 2019, the Superior Court granted MTC's motion for judgment on the pleadings without leave to amend.
+The claim relating to the California Public Records Act request was subsequently dismissed by motion of the plaintiff on July 11, 2019, and judgment was thereafter entered by the Superior Court.
+The plaintiff, and his newly retained attorney from the Howard Jarvis Taxpayers Foundation, filed an appeal of the Superior Court's ruling on the motion for judgment on the pleadings with the Court of Appeal.